finos/common-domain-model/documentation/source/event-model.rst

 * **The product underlying the transaction remains immutable**.
 Automated events, for instance resets or cashflow payments, do not alter the product definition.
 Lifecycle events negotiated between the parties that give rise to a change in the trade economics generate a new instance of the product or trade as part of that specific event.
 * **The state is trade-specific**, not product-specific (i.e. the CDM is not an asset-servicing model).
 The same product may be associated to infinitely many trades, each with its own specific state, between any two parties.

-To represent a state transition, the event model is organised around four main data structures.
+To represent a state transition, the event model is organised around four main components:

 * **Trade state** represents the state in the lifecycle that the trade is in, from execution to settlement and maturity.
 * **Primitive operator** is the functional building block that is used to compose business events.
-Each operator describes a fundamental change to the state of a trade going from a before state to an after state and is parameterised by a primitive instruction.
+Each operator describes a fundamental change to the state of a trade going from a before state to an after state and is parameterised by a primitive instruction input.
 * **Business event** represents a trade lifecycle event as a composite of primitive instructions.
 A business event can comprise several instructions, each consisting of a set of primitive instructions applied to a single trade state (before).
 The resulting trade state (after) can be multiple.
 * **Workflow** represents a set of actions or steps that are required to trigger a business event.